Our Juris Doctor (JD) degree program provides the opportunity to pursue your legal education in a collegial and student-centered environment.

 Applicants who wish to be admitted on a part-time basis must submit a written statement giving reasons why they are unable to pursue full-time studies.
 Those admitted as part-time students must complete the first year of the three-year Juris Doctor degree before they can change their status to full-time.

-If you are a prospective student interested in applying to the part-time program, please contact:
+If you are a prospective student interested in applying to the part-time program, please contact us.

 Students wishing to complete one year or one term at the University of Saskatchewan's College of Law for credit towards a degree from another Canadian law school may apply as "Letter of Permission" students.
-The dean or associate dean of that law school must provide us with a letter granting permission to complete your requirements at the U of S College of Law.
+The dean or associate dean of that law school must provide us with a letter granting permission to complete your requirements at the USask College of Law.

 Official transcripts of pre-law and law school marks must be submitted to our college directly from the issuing institutions.
-A completed application form, a $125.00 non-refundable application fee and a copy of the LSAT score are also required.
+A completed application form, a $125.00 non-refundable application fee and a current LSAT score are also required.

 Individuals with law degrees from non-Canadian law schools who are interested in becoming members of a law society in Canada must have their credentials assessed by the National Committee on Accreditation.
 The University of Saskatchewan College of Law does not offer courses to students who are seeking to meet the requirements of the National Committee on Accreditation.

 For more information on having your credentials assessed, please contact: